Children of Thomas James (circa 1804-circa 1851) and Mary Polly Bonds (circa 1807-)

 Cynthia McGary Richardson (1847-1915), daughter of John Richardson and Nancy Hester;

-died January 24, 1917 in Pogo, Franklin County, Alabama; buried at the
+died January 24, 1917 (aged 80) in Pogo, Franklin County, Alabama; buried at the

-James Cemetery

-Thomas Enoch James, Daniel Jonson James, Alfred Clark James, Elias Wilson James,
+James, Thomas Enoch James, Daniel Jonson James, Alfred Clark James, Elias Wilson

-Alice James and Jim A. James.
+Modena Alice James and Jim A. James.

-4. William James: born circa 1837 in Franklin County, Alabama.
+4. William Anderson James: born 1836 in Franklin County, Alabama; married 1886

 5. Rachel James: born circa 1840 in Franklin County, Alabama.